CodeLouisville/front-end-template/BestPractices.md

 ### JavaScript
 ```
 Javascript files should be loaded at the end of the html files
-The should be kept in a javascript or js folder
+They should be kept in a javascript or js folder
 Javascript should not be written inline

 ```